We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Manage Time.

-This has a lot to do with the example of the trash bags above.
-Realizing what’s most important is a part of how to be frugal and happy.
+This is related to the trash bag example above.
+Realizing what’s most important is a part of being frugal and happy.

 It isn’t always about not spending money, but spending the money to get the most bang for your buck, right?